Maximum Mean Discrepancy on Exponential Windows for Online Change Detection: Experiments

-Figure~\ref{fig:results} shows our results w.r.t.\ $F_1$-score, precision and recall.
-As $\Delta_T$ is an evaluation-specific parameter, we vary it relative to the average distance between change points by a factor $\beta$: Given a data set of length $N$ with $n$ changes, we set $\Delta_T = \beta \cdot N / (n+1)$.
-For $\beta = 1$ ($\Delta_T$ is equal to the average number of steps between change points in each respective data set), MMDEW achieves a higher $F_1$-score than all competitors on all data sets, showing the best balance between precision and recall.
-Other approaches either have an unreasonably low precision (i.e., less than 20\%), or an inferior recall and precision, down to a few exceptions.
-For $\beta = 1/4$, the proposed algorithm achieves the best result on 4 out of 6 data sets.
-For precision, we obtain similar results: Here, MMDEW shows the best performance on 5 out of 6 ($\beta =1 $) and 4 out of 6 ($\beta = 1/4$) Regarding recall, IBDD, NEWMA, Scan $B$-statistics, and WATCH show the best performance.
-However, as they have low precision, this indicates that they report too many false positives.
+Figure~\ref{fig:results} shows our results.
+As $\Delta_T$ is an evaluation-specific parameter, we vary it relative to the average distance between change points by a factor $\beta > 0$: Given a data set of length $N$ with $n$ changes, we set $\Delta_T = \beta \cdot N / (n+1)$.
+For $\beta = 1$ ($\Delta_T$ is equal to the average number of steps between change points per respective data set), MMDEW achieves a higher $F_1$-score than all competitors on all data sets except for Gas, where it still obtains a competitive result.
+Throughout, the proposed algorithm obtains a good balance between precision and recall.
+Other approaches either have very low precision (for example, less than 20\%), or an inferior recall and precision, down to a few exceptions.
+With a reduced $\beta$, that is, we allow only a shorter detection delay, the performance of all algorithms decreases on average.
+For $\beta = 1/2$, MMDEW achieves the best $F_1$ score also on four data sets, and, for $\beta = 1/4$ (the most challenging setting) on three of the tested data sets.